Skip To Content

 5. To make the new portal connection the active portal, right-click the URL and click Set As Active Portal.

-Sign in to your portal
+Sign in to the portal

 1. Right-click the active portal's URL and click Sign in.